![]() | ![]() |

 Hal Baylor, Hal Lynch, and Steve Sandor are listed in several publications as having military service; however to date neither the Department of Veterans Affairs or the National Personnel Records Center has been able to locate records for these three actors.

 This article was created by FleetCaptain et al. at Memory Alpha.
-The page, including all images, has been republished in accordance with Memory Alpha's policies.
-Thanks to Joao Paulo Cursino and to Adam Rieder for corrections.
+The text has been republished in accordance with Memory Alpha's policies.
+Thanks to Joćo Paulo Cursino and to Adam Rieder for corrections.

-Special note FleetCaptain would like to honor Frank W. Buckles (Service#:15577) who, as of 1 April 2008, is the last living World War I veteran in the United States.
+Special note FleetCaptain would like to honor Frank W. Buckles (Service#: 15577), who was the last living World War I veteran in the United States.